Eddiehann/ai-assistant/README.md

 - Developed a minimalistic UI with HTML and CSS, ensuring a clean, user-friendly design

+### Note

-Note: Sensitive credentials have been omitted from this repository for security reasons.
+Sensitive credentials have been omitted from this repository for security reasons.
 To run this project locally, create a credentials.json file in the root directory with the following format:

 ```bash
 {